JasonSwingen/js-outdoors/_posts/2018-02-02-how-to-catch-trout-and-salmon-on-the-north-shore-of-lake-superior.markdown

 ---
 layout: post
-title: "How to Catch Trout and Salmon on Lake Superior's North Shore"
+title: "Fishing on Lake Superior's North Shore for Trout and Salmon"
-modified:
+modified: 2018-03-02
 categories: [fishing]
 tags: [fishing, fly-fishing, trout, salmon, shore fishing]
 published: True
 comments: True
-excerpt: The ultimate guide to catching steelhead, Kamloops rainbow trout, coho salmon, lake trout, and more on the north shore of Lake Superior.
+excerpt: The ultimate guide to shore fishing for steelhead, Kamloops rainbow trout, coho salmon, lake trout, and more on the north shore of Lake Superior.
 image:
   feature: Sunrise_in_Looper_Land.jpg
   teaser: Sunrise_in_Looper_Land.jpg